 We will better understand the parable of the tenants if we see what happened before Jesus taught this parable in Matthew’s gospel.
-Jesus entered the Temple of Jerusalem while people greeted him saying “Hosanna to the Son of David” (Matthew 21:1-11).
-He cleansed the Temple by driving out all those who were doing business there (Matthew 21:12-13).
-Jesus cursed the fig tree that did not produce any fruit (Matthew 21: 18-22) which symbolized the fruitless Jewish leaders.
-The chief priests and the elders questioned Jesus’ authority when he returned to the Temple (Matthew 21: 23-27).
-Then Jesus taught in parables directed to his opponents there.
-The parable of the two sons (Matthew 21:28-32) preceded the parable of the tenants.
-In that parable, one son disagreed to obey the father and later changed his mind, represented the sinners who followed Jesus.
-The other son agreed to obey but did not, symbolized the Jewish leaders.
+Jesus entered the Temple of Jerusalem while people greeted him saying “Hosanna to the Son of David” (Mt 21:1-11).
+He cleansed the Temple by driving out all those who were doing business there (Mt 21:12-13).
+Jesus cursed the fig tree that did not produce any fruit (Mt 21:18-22) which symbolized the fruitless Jewish leaders.
+The chief priests and the elders questioned Jesus’ authority when he returned to the Temple (Mt 21:23-27).
+Then Jesus taught in parables directed at his opponents there.
+The parable of the two sons (Mt 21:28-32) preceded the parable of the tenants.
+In that parable, one son initially disobeyed the father but later changed his mind and obeyed.
+He represents the sinners who followed Jesus.
+The other son did the exact opposite.
+He symbolises the Jewish leaders.

-The parable of the tenants was also an attack of Jesus on the elite Jews who were members of the Sanhedrin.
+The parable of the tenants was also a veiled attack on the Jewish elite.
 At the end of this parable, Matthew states how the listeners reacted.
-“When the chief priests and the Pharisees heard these parables, they realized that Jesus was referring to them.”
-(Matthew 21:45).
+“When the chief priests and the Pharisees heard these parables, they realized that Jesus was referring to them” (Mt 21:45).
 So, this parable is a figurative representation of the salvation history of the past, present, and future.
 Its basis is the vineyard of the Lord in Isaiah 5:1-7 that ends stating: “The vineyard of the LORD of hosts is the house of Israel, and the people of Judah are his pleasant vine.
-He looked for justice, but found bloodshed; he looked for righteousness, but heard cries of distress.”
-(Isaiah 5:7).
+He looked for justice, but found bloodshed; he looked for righteousness, but heard cries of distress” (Isa 5:7).

-The earlier parable was the parable of the two sons that was a defense of the sinners who followed Jesus and an offense on the elite Jews who rejected him.
-So, the current parable is on how God gave particular care for Israel, the unfaithfulness of the Jewish leaders, how they persecuted the prophets down the centuries, and how they assaulted the Son of God.
-The story prophesied on how the then leaders would lose their position and how the new tenants will take over the fresh Israel, the church.
+The earlier parable was the parable of the two sons that was a defence of the sinners who followed Jesus and comment on the elite Jews who rejected him.
+So, the current parable is on how God nurtured Israel, the unfaithfulness of the Jewish leaders, how they persecuted the prophets down the centuries, and how they assaulted the Son of God.
+The story prophesied on how the then leaders would lose their position and how the new tenants will take over the vineyard, viz. the Church.

 Stone hedges protected the vineyards from the intrusion of wild animals and thieves.
 Hedge in the parable stands for everything that God provided to separate and defend Israel from the rest of the nations.
-God setup natural defense like deserts, seas, rivers, and mountains to protect the Holy Land.
+God set up natural defence like deserts, seas, rivers, and mountains to protect the Holy Land.
 He also provided Israelites strict laws and made a covenant with them to make them his own and to separate them from the idolatrous Gentiles.

 God assigned the leaders of Israel, who were the tenants in the parable, to take the responsibility to cultivate their faith and produce fruits of piety and devotion to God.

-God traveled with the Israelites during their 40-year journey in the desert to the promised land.
-He manifested to them at Mount Sinai, journeyed with them leading them in the form of cloud and a pillar of fire, provided them manna from heaven, gave water from the rock, and rescued them from snake bite.
-Once they reached their destination and settled in the promised land, God withdrew giving them responsibility to take care of themselves and bear spiritual fruit.
+God travelled with the Israelites during their 40-year journey in the desert to the Promised Land.
+He manifested to them at Mount Sinai, journeyed with them leading them in the form of cloud and a pillar of fire, provided them manna from heaven, gave water from the rock, and healed them of snakebite.
+Once they reached their destination and settled in the Promised Land, God withdrew, giving them the responsibility to take care of themselves and bear spiritual fruit.

 When harvest time came